Skip to main content

 Khronos offers a simple and free option for any person or entity that wishes to be a formal Adopter of any of our file format specifications:

-- A party that has agreed to these terms will be deemed an Adopter of the applicable Khronos file format specification that it has selected to adopt on the Khronos File Format Adopter Program website (“Selected Specification.”)
+A party that has agreed to these terms will be deemed an Adopter of the applicable Khronos file format specification that it has selected to adopt on the Khronos File Format Adopter Program website (“Selected Specification.”)

 If the foregoing NOTE does not apply to the Adopter, then, in connection with its registration as an Adopter, an Adopter may optionally choose to grant and receive certain patent-related rights.
-Only if Adopter selects this option as indicated by the Khronos File Format Adopter Program website checkbox, will the following terms apply:
+Only if the applicable Adopter selects this option as indicated by the Khronos File Format Adopter Program website checkbox, will the following terms (Reciprocal License Grant) apply:

-- Reciprocal License Grant.
-Adopter and its Affiliates agree to grant a Reciprocal License under any of their Necessary Patent Claims for all versions of the Selected Specification, Ratified on or before the date of Ratification, in reciprocity to all other Members and Adopters that also grant a Reciprocal License to Adopter (“Licensees”).
+Reciprocal License Grant.
+Adopter and its Affiliates agree to grant a Reciprocal License under any of their Necessary Patent Claims for all versions of the Selected Specification, Ratified on or before the date of executing this agreement, in reciprocity to all other Members and Adopters that also grant a Reciprocal License to Adopter (“Licensees”).
 Such Reciprocal License is granted whether or not the licensor or licensee Member or Adopter ever had any knowledge of the existence of such Necessary Patent Claims.
 This grant of the Reciprocal License to any individual Licensee is subject to the Adopter receiving in return a Reciprocal License from the Licensee and its Affiliates.
 Any licensor shall have the right to suspend any Reciprocal License granted by that licensor to any other Licensee (“Plaintiff”) in the case that the Plaintiff initiates any lawsuit or other legal proceeding against the licensor alleging patent infringement within the Scope.

-- “Ratified Specification” means, in the context of these Khronos File Format Adopter Legal Terms, each Selected Specification.
+“Ratified Specification” means, in the context of these Khronos File Format Adopter Legal Terms, the Selected Specification.